redblade7/smtoomuch/README.md

 # smtoomuch

-YKYWTMSMW Fortunes for Linux v6.1
+YKYWTMSMW Fortunes for Linux v6.11-PREVIEW

+(NOTE: This is a PREVIEW of version 6.11.
+You may want to download v6.1 from the Rleases tab instead.)

 Created by redblade7

+* v6.11-PREVIEW last updated on September 20, 2017
 * v6.1 released on September 16, 2017
 * v6.0/book v6 released on September 10, 2017 (Ami Mizuno's Birthday)
 * v5.x series released and updated during May 2017